 Today I’m reflecting on the realities of breast cancer for me as a solo business artist.
 This year I’ve dedicated energy and time to growing Keys to Change’s reach and visibility beyond where it was in 2015.
 Supported by business coach extraordinaire Charlie Gilkey, I’ve had success with these efforts.
 So one of the realities of this situation is that I’m frustrated to encounter this setback.

 Charlie was in a serious a car accident several years ago.
 It impacted his ability to work for quite some time, so he immediately empathized and understood my frustration.
 He shared his immeasurable kindness, and offered great and do-able ideas to help me create and execute a plan to keep the momentum going as I undergo treatment.
 Thank you, Charlie.

 Here’s the thing, though.
 I’m a business artist, not a superhero.
 I have not yet done much of this kind of advance preparation.
 In the 3 weeks that have passed since being diagnosed I’ve been pulled in multiple and disparate directions.
 I have more time to prepare than I first imagined.
-That’s a good thing, because while I knew what I ought to be doing, I had some hurdles to get past first.
+That’s good, because while I knew what I ought to be doing, I had some time- and energy-consuming hurdles to get past first.

 So to sum up, I was pretty busy and emotionally overwhelmed.
-I realized it wasn’t the time yet to be laying the groundwork to maintain my business’s momentum.
+I realized I couldn’t lay the groundwork to maintain my business’s momentum.
 And I decided it didn’t make sense to try to force myself to do that just yet.